belle2/basf2/online_book/welcome/collaborative_tools.rst

     After the workshop, we recommend you to try one of the other alternatives (but you can always try, of course).

-Our chat works like any other chats with a couple of nice features.
-For example you can put small parts of code in backticks ```print("hello world")```) and you can add a larger bit of source code in triple backticks like so (note that you can create a new line by pressing Shift-Enter):
+Our chat works like any other chat with a couple of nice features.
+For example you can put small parts of code in backticks ```print("hello world")``` and you can add larger bits of source code in triple backticks like so (note that you can create a new line by pressing Shift-Enter):

 .. code-block::